 PointsBet Sportsbook is among the first sportsbooks to hit the Illinois market, joining BetRivers, DraftKings, FanDuel and William Hill sportsbooks.
 You can get risk-free bets worth up to $2,000 when you create your new account at PointsBet IL.

-We’ll answer all those questions and plenty more right here as we break down everything that PointsBet brings to the table in Illinois.
-We trust that after reading what we’ve put together, you’ll feel confident in your decision about whether PointsBet is right for you.
+We’ll answer all those questions and plenty more right here as we break down everything that PointsBet Sportsbook brings to Illinois.

-When you join PointsBet Sportsbook, you will get a great offer as a new player.
+When you join PointsBet Sportsbook, you will get two great offers as a new player.

 Here’s how it works:

-There’s a few things to be aware of to take full advantage of the bonus offer though.
+There are a few things to be aware of to take full advantage of the PointsBet bonus offer.

-First, you must use promo code BONUSNOW.
-Second, it is only your first deposit that allows you to get rewarded, so if you want to get the full $250 in free bets you’ll need to make an initial $250 deposit to do so.
-Lastly, your free bets will expire 14 days after being issued, so make sure you use them or you will lose them.
+First, you must use PointsBet Sportsbook promo code BETBONUS.
+Second, if you want to get the full $2,000 in risk free bets you’ll need to make an initial $2,000 deposit and bets to do so.
+Lastly, your PointsBet Sportsbook free bets will expire 14 days, so make sure you use them or you will lose them.

 |Online Since||2020 (in Illinois)|

-When you create your new account at PointsBet Illinois, you’ll need to supply a few more details than you normally would when signing up for a social media site, for example.
+When you create your PointsBet Illinois account, you’ll need to supply a few more details than you typically would when, for example, signing up for a social media site.
 It still is a relatively quick, pain-free process.
 Here’s a list of what you’ll need to supply:

-Whether you’re using a desktop computer, laptop, tablet or your phone, you also will need to have geolocation turned on.
-Since sports wagering is only available in select states, the sites need to be able to verify that you are in fact in Illinois.
+Whether you’re using a desktop computer, laptop, tablet or your phone, you also will need to turn on your geolocation.
+Since sports wagering is only available in select states, the sites need to be able to verify that you are in Illinois.

-This is also important to remember when you’re traveling.
-Just because you signed up for a sports betting account in Illinois, it doesn’t mean you can bet when you’re outside state lines, so make sure to get all your bets placed if you’ll be traveling to a state that doesn’t have legal sports betting.
+It is also important to remember this when you’re traveling.
+Just because you signed up for a sports betting account in Illinois, it doesn’t mean you can bet when you’re outside state lines.
+It is best to place all your bets before you travel to a state that doesn’t have legal sports betting.

-In addition to the deposit bonus offer, PointsBet has other specials and promos for sports bettors to take advantage of as well.
+In addition to the PointsBet risk free bet bonus offers, PointsBet has other specials and promos for sports bettors to take advantage of as well.
+Here are some examples:

-Let’s say you bet $1 on the Chicago Bears to win as seven point favorites.
-If the Bears win by 14 points, they would cover the spread by seven points.
+Let’s say you bet $1 on the Chicago Bears to win as 7-point favorites.
+If the Bears win by 14 points, they would cover the spread by 7 points.
 You would earn a profit of $7, or seven times your original $1 bet.
-On the same bet, if the Bears win by just one point, you would lose $6 because they failed to cover the spread by six points.
+On the same bet, if the Bears win by just 1 point, you would lose $6 because they failed to cover the spread by 6 points.

 Each market for betting has a unique multiplier cap due to the volatility of the specific market.
 In some markets the cap for wins and losses can be as high as 250x, while others are as low as 10x.

-Bettors also have the option of choosing customized caps on their PointsBetting wagers.
-This prevents losses from getting too large, but also limits your winnings as well.
+You also have the option of choosing customized caps on your “PointsBetting” wagers.
+These limits prevents losses from getting too large, but also limits your winnings as well.

-If you signed up online, you likely will want to download the PointsBet sportsbook app for use on your iPhone or iPad or Android device.
-The free PointsBet app is available for iOS and Android; you can download it by following the instructions at the PointBets home page.
+If you sign up online, you likely will want to download the PointsBet Sportsbook Illinois app for use on your iPhone or iPad or Android device.
+The free PointsBet app is available for iOS and Android devices; you can download it by following the instructions at the PointBets home page.

-Once you’ve downloaded the app, simply sign in with your account information and you will be all set.
-Then take a little time to familiarize yourself with the app so you’ll know where everything is and how to place bets and make deposits when needed.
+Once you’ve downloaded the app, sign in with your account information and you will be all set.
+Then take a little time to familiarize yourself with the app, so you’ll know where everything is and how to place bets and make deposits when needed.

-The best part about having the PointsBet app on your phone is that you’ll have a live sportsbook with you everywhere you going.
-Meaning you can check everything from lines to game times and place bets at any time or place.
+The best part about having the PointsBet online sportsbook app on your phone is that you’ll always have a live sportsbook with you.
+Meaning you can check everything from lines to game times and place bets at your convenience.

 One of the best parts about sports betting is the number of options you have when it comes to betting.
 Here’s a look at the most popular types of bets available at PointsBet in Illinois.